-- Transportation & Storm Water – The Transportation & Storm Water Department’s Street Division maintains our street trees through the Urban Forestry Program.
+- Transportation and Storm Water – The Transportation and Storm Water Department’s Street Division maintains our street trees through the Urban Forestry Program.

 - Arbor Day Foundation – San Diego is one of the foundation’s designated Tree City USA communities.